OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/raising_errors/screencast/script.md

-# Script: How to raise errors
+# Script: How to raise errors?

 ## Raising a built-in exception